josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/perf/README.md

 ## In-Memory TS Host Tracing

 By default, the trace file will be written with the `fs` package directly.
 However, ngtsc supports in-memory compilation using a `ts.CompilerHost` for all operations.
-In the event that tracing is required when using an in-memory filesystem, a `ts:` prefix can be added to the value of `tracePerformance`, which will cause the trace JSON file to be written with the TS host's `writeFile` method instead.
+In the event that tracing is required when using an in-memory filesystem, a `ts:` prefix can be added to the value of `tracePerformance`, which will cause the trace JSON file to be written with the `writeFile` method of the TS host instead.

-This is not done by default as `@angular/cli` does not allow writing arbitrary JSON files via its host.
+This is not done by default as `@angular/cli` does not allow writing arbitrary JSON files via the associated host.